Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 MAP B Mode is used with the Display Mode selected as B WIDE or B NAR.

 MAP B Mode is a search option against low-level airborne targets in ground clutter situations.
-The radar is defaulted to a 1-bar scan and linear polarization, to maximze the radar's resolution.
-When attempting to acquire a track through selection of the full action trigger position of the Antenna Hand Controller, the radar reverts to the current Polar switch selection, and the antenna feedhorn nutates to increase acquisition probability.
+The radar is defaulted to a 1-bar scan and linear polarization, to maximize the radar's resolution.
+When attempting to acquire a track through selection of the full action trigger position of the Antenna Hand Controller, the radar reverts to the current Polar switch selection, and the antenna feed-horn nutates to increase acquisition probability.

-Automatic acquistion is available in MAP B in all ranges below 100 miles, and the Spotlight procedure as explained for RDR Mode can be used.
+Automatic acquisition is available in MAP B in all ranges below 100 miles, and the Spotlight procedure as explained for RDR Mode can be used.

 ### AIR-GRD (Air to Ground) Position